Currawilla

 Currawilla Station is a pastoral lease that currently operates as a cattle station in Queensland.

 It is located approximately 135 km west of Windorah and 217 km east of Birdsville in Queensland.
 The property adjoins Palparara and Narradunna Stations.
 It is situated in the Channel Country and is well watered by numerous creeks in the area.
 The homestead is found along the Currawilla waterhole on the Torrens Creek.
 Farrar's Creek also runs through the property.

-Established at some time prior to 1878, by Jack Farrar on Karuwali tribal lands.
+It was established at some time prior to 1878, by Jack Farrar on Karuwali tribal lands.
 Farrar had worked at McGregor's Mount Margaret Station and kept his own herd.
-Farrar later left and followed the Diamantina River down the channel county and took up a block about 100 sqmi on Farrar's Creek and named it Currawilla after the Aboriginal name for a waterhole.
+Farrar later left and followed the Diamantina River down the Channel Country and took up a block about 100 sqmi on Farrar's Creek and named it Currawilla after the Aboriginal name for a waterhole.
 Farrar later sold it to Mr Cotton who substantially increased the size of the holding.

 In 1881 it was sold by Messrs Cotton and Malpas to Messrs Martin and Johnston.
 At this time Currawilla occupied an area of 1300 sqmi and was stocked with 4,000 cattle and 60 horses.
 In 1887 the heaviest flooding known at the time following exceptionally heavy rains in the area, Currawilla recorded 11 in over a two-day period.
 In 1887 the property was managed by William Henry Watson.
 The owners of the station in 1889 were Messrs Edward Martin and Company of Melbourne.
 Drought struck in 1897 but it was less severe at Currawilla compared to many surrounding properties.
 Eventually in 1889, Watson, who was still managing the property, bought it outright.

 In 1914 Currawilla was sold by Watson to the Bergin brothers.
 The 1120 sqmi property was stocked with approximately 6,000 head of cattle and 150 horses.

 The property currently occupies an area of 2230 km2 and is owned and run by Roger and Debbie Oldfield.